 - Communication is one of our strengths campus-wide.
 In the Illingworth Center, the Friendship House, and the Care Center, Caremerge is used widely to increase family engagement.
 Find out more about Caremerge and how it benefits residents and their loved ones by viewing this short video.

-There is much more to tell about Friendship House.
-Call 623-815-4132 for more information or
+There is much more to tell about Friendship House, our innovative memory care community near Phoenix in Sun City.
+Call 623-815-4184 for more information or